 Founded in 1969 for “Changing Lives, Achieving Dreams,” Great Falls College MSU is a two-year, public teaching institution enrolling over 4,700 students in Montana and online.
 Great Falls is affiliated with the U.S. News’ 210th best university and 118th top public school.
 Students can pursue the 63-credit A.A.S. in Medical Billing and Coding Specialist online.

-Operating 11 campuses and an online division from Milwaukee, Herzing University is a private, nonprofit Higher Learning Commission and a Member of the North Central Association accredited institution with a total enrollment of 330 consisting of 322 undergraduates.
+Operating 11 campuses and an online division from Milwaukee, Herzing University is accredited by the Higher Learning Commission, 230 South LaSalle Street, Suite 7-500, Chicago, Illinois, 60614-1413, www.hlcommission.org, (800) 621-7400.
 The U.S. News applauded Herzing for America’s 142nd best online undergraduate programs.
 In 12 months, online students can complete the 44-credit Diploma in Medical Insurance Billing and Coding Specialist for CCSA Associate certification.
 For more information regarding graduation rates, median student debt for students who have completed the program, and other information, to Herzing’s consumer disclosure website.

 Led by President James J. Mergiotti, Peirce College is a private, nonprofit MSCHE-accredited college based on Philadelphia’s Pine Street to educate over 1,200.
 Peirce is acclaimed for holding America’s 132nd best online undergraduate degrees by the U.S. News.
 The Allied Health Division offers a 39-credit, competency-based Certificate in Medical Coding online with a virtual practice workshop.